JenniferShelton/JenniferShelton.github.io/_episodes/22-structuralVariationLR.md

 ### Assembly

+We touched on assembly in the short read section but here we actually refer to whole genome assembly compared to local assembly in short reads.
+By assembling as much of the genome as possible, including novel insertions, we create a bigger picture of our sample.
+These assembled fragments, called contigs, can then be aligned to the reference.
+The contigs act as a sort of ultra-long read as they represent many reads stiched together.

 ## Drawbacks

 * We are still limited to some extent by the length of our reads and our ablility to span an entire